katyukha/odoo-helper-scripts/docs/index.md

 ## Support

 Have you any quetions?
-Just [fill an issue](https://gitlab.com/katyukha/odoo-helper-scripts/issues/new) or [send email](mailto:incoming+katyukha/odoo-helper-scripts@incoming.gitlab.com)
+Just [fill an issue](https://github.com/katyukha/odoo-helper-scripts/issues/new)